KylerQues/dns-adblocker/README.md

 - Reads DNS requests from clients
 - Extracts the requested domain
 - Checks if the domain is blocked
-- Returns a blocked response or allows it (basic response)
+- Returns a blocked response or forwards allowed requests to an upstream DNS server

 ## Features